jacooba/hyper/README.md

   year      =  {2020}}
 ```

-Finally, the T-Maze environments, Minecraft environments, aggregators in `aggregator.py`, and SNR visualization are reproduced from *AMRL: Aggregated Memory For Reinforcement Learning* (Beck et al., 2020).
+Finally, the T-Maze environments, Minecraft environments, aggregators in `aggregator.py`, and SNR visualization are reproduced from [*AMRL: Aggregated Memory For Reinforcement Learning* (Beck et al., 2020)](https://iclr.cc/virtual_2020/poster_Bkl7bREtDr.html).
+These files were adapted to PyTorch, from the [original code](https://github.com/jacooba/AMRL-ICLR2020) in TensorFlow.
 If you use any of those modules, please cite this paper:

 ```
 @inproceedings{beck2020AMRL,